Kingdom of Sussex: Christianisation and loss of independence (600–860)

 According to a charter dated 775, the former abbot of Selsey, Bishop Eadberht of Selsey (c.
 705 x?709) – (716 x?), was given a grant of land by King Nunna; the document included King Watt as a witness.
 However, the charter is now believed to have been a 10th- or early-11th-century forgery.

 There is another charter, that is thought to be genuine, that records a series of transactions of a piece of land near modern-day Burpham in the Arun Valley.

 It starts off with a grant of land, at Peppering, by Nunna to Berhfrith probably for the foundation of a minster.

 Berhfrith transferred the land to Eolla, who in turn sold it to Wulfhere.
 The land then went to Beoba who passed it on to Beorra and Ecca.
 Finally King Osmund bought the land from his comes Erra and granted it to a religious woman known as Tidburgh.
 The charter is undated but it has been possible to date the various transactions approximately, by cross referencing people who appear both on this charter and on other charters that do provide dates.
 On the transaction, where Eolla has acquired the land from Berhfrith and sells it to Wulfhere [c.
 705 x (716x?)], Nunna's subscription is followed by a certain Osric who was possibly Nunna's co-ruler.
 The other witnesses who followed Osric were Eadberht and Eolla, both who can be identified as ecclesiastics.

 Nunna's last surviving charter, which is dated 714 in error for 717, is witnessed by a King Æðelstan.

+Charter S 1184 dated 780 of Oslac, ealdorman of the South Saxons, granting land to the Church of St Paul (Selsey Cathedral).
+Below is an endorsement of the charter by King Offa dated between 789 and 796.

 A little later, Æðelberht was King of Sussex, but he is known only from charters.
 The dates of Æðelberht's reign are unknown beyond the fact that he was a contemporary of Sigeferth, Bishop of Selsey from 733, as Sigeferth witnessed an undated charter of Æðelberht in which Æðelberht is styled Ethelbertus rex Sussaxonum.

 After this we hear nothing more until about 765, when a grant of land is made by a king named Ealdwulf, with two other kings, Ælfwald and Oslac, as witnesses.

 In 765 and 770 grants are made by a King Osmund, the latter one was later confirmed by Offa of Mercia.

-The independent existence of the Kingdom of Sussex came to an end in the early 770s.
-In 771, King Offa of Mercia conquered the territory of the Haestingas; he may have entered Sussex from the Kingdom of Kent, where he was already dominant.
-By 772 he apparently controlled the whole of the Kingdom of Sussex.
-Offa also confirmed two charters of Æðelberht, and in 772 he grants land himself in Sussex, with Oswald, dux Suðsax, as a witness.
-It is probable that about this time Offa annexed the kingdom of Sussex, as several persons, Osmund, Ælfwald and Oslac, who had previously used the royal title, now sign with that of dux.